Skip to Content

 Threats to the Hawksbill Sea Turtle

-Although the hawksbill sea turtle does have a few natural enemies such as killer whales and crocodiles, the greatest threat to the continued existence of the turtle is man.
-Hunted almost to extinction for its shell, which was made into tortoiseshell items, the hawksbill is now granted worldwide protection.
+Although the hawksbill sea turtle has a few natural enemies, such as killer whales and crocodiles, the greatest threat to its continued existence is man.
+Hunted almost to extinction for its shell, which is made into tortoiseshell items, the hawksbill is now granted worldwide protection.

 See Related: Impactful Ways to Conserve Coral Reefs